nitsuga123/practice/README.md

 11. What is different between a directional light and a point light?
 Draw.

 12. What is light-baking and how does it impact performance?
+Make an example in Unity.

+13. What is a shader?
+How can you use Unity's standar shader to make it emit light?
+Make an example in Unity.